haraldk/TwelveMonkeys/README.md

 q: How do I use it?

-a: The easiest way is to build your own project using Maven, and just add dependencies to the specific plug-ins you need.
+a: The easiest way is to build your own project using Maven, Gradle or other build tool with dependency management, and just add dependencies to the specific plug-ins you need.
- If you don't use Maven, make sure you have all the necessary JARs in classpath.
+ If you don't use such a build tool, make sure you have all the necessary JARs in classpath.
 See the Install section above.

 q: What changes do I have to make to my code in order to use the plug-ins?